 #2 Go Biking in Lucca, Italy

-Visitors can also join the highly-rated Cycling Lucca Food Tour.
-The 3-hour excursion is led by a professional guide and features the top sights, as well as tasty bites of local Tuscan cuisine.
+You can also join the highly-rated Cycling Lucca Food Tour.
+This 3-hour excursion is led by a professional guide and features the top sights, as well as tasty bites of local Tuscan cuisine!

 #3 Find the Lucca City Gates

-One of the most interesting things about visiting Lucca, Italy is the city walls.
-That includes seeing the ornate gates that are part of the fortifications.
-There are six gates in the Mura di Lucca – and they are some of the top spots to see!
+One of the most interesting things about visiting Lucca is the ornate gates that are part of the fortifications.
+There’s six gates in total – and they are some of the top spots to see!

 Additionally, some gates remain from previous walls, when the town was much smaller.
 The best example is Porta di San Gervasio near Villa Bottini.